 Bragar Eagel & Squire, P.C.
 Is Investigating Enviva, Tattooed Chef, Hannon, and Flagstar and Encourages Investors to Contact the Firm

-/EIN News/ -- NEW YORK, Oct.
-31, 2022 (GLOBE NEWSWIRE) -- Bragar Eagel & Squire, P.C., a nationally recognized shareholder rights law firm, is investigating potential claims against Enviva, Inc. (NYSE: EVA), Tattooed Chef, Inc. (NASDAQ: TTCF), Hannon Armstrong Sustainable Infrastructure Capital, Inc. (NYSE: HASI), and Flagstar Bancorp, Inc. (NYSE: FBC).
+NEW YORK, Oct.
+31, 2022 (GLOBE NEWSWIRE) -- Bragar Eagel & Squire, P.C., a nationally recognized shareholder rights law firm, is investigating potential claims against Enviva, Inc. EVA, Tattooed Chef, Inc. TTCF, Hannon Armstrong Sustainable Infrastructure Capital, Inc. HASI, and Flagstar Bancorp, Inc. FBC.
 Our investigations concern whether these companies have violated the federal securities laws and/or engaged in other unlawful business practices.
 Additional information about each case can be found at the link provided.

 Enviva is the subject of a report released by Blue Orca Capital on October 12, 2022.
 The report alleges that the Company falls far short of its ESG ideals by relying on carbon loopholes that "subsidizes European power companies to replace coal with wood pellets derived from deforestation in the United States."
 Blue Orca alleges that the Company produces its wood pellets from clear-cut forests, a practice condemned by climate activists and ESG investors.
 The report adds that the Company overstated the sustainability of its hardwood harvests and artificially inflated its profit margin.